Opening Bid: One Diamond - 11-16 HCP

 Because an opening call of 2 shows a hand with a 5-card diamond suit and no 4-card major, the 1 bid denies that holding.
-If the opener rebids the diamond suit he must also have an unspecified 4-card major, but one which is often revealed from the auction.
-Opener might also have four diamonds and five clubs, too, but responder will not know that until opener's second call.
+If the opening bid is 1 and opener later rebids the suit, she must also have an unspecified 4-card major that prevented her from opening 2.
+(Responder will not usually know about the 4-card major until opener's second call.)

-Treat it as semi-forcing.
+Treat your partner's 1 as semi-forcing.
 You can pass with a weak hand, but only if you have at least four diamonds.
 If you don't have that many, even with zero points, find a bid.
-It's not going to be much fun for your partner to play in a 2-2 fit when he is looking at a zero-point dummy.
+It's not going to be much fun for your partner to play in a 2-2 fit when she is looking at a zero-point dummy.

 One Notrump Response

-And if the hand above did not have that 4-card spade suit you should not consider bidding 1NT, either.
+And, if the hand above did not have that 4-card spade suit, you should not consider bidding 1NT, either.
 Weak hands are better played in a suit.
-Make the agreement with your partner that a 1NT response to his opening bid of 1 shows 9-11 HCP.
+Make the agreement with your partner that a 1NT response to her opening bid of 1 shows 9-11 HCP.

 Responder's Jump Shift

-Most players today play that a Jump Shift by responder is a weak bid, but many expert level players are giving up on this treatment and many are now using Soloway Jump Shifts showing a hand with at least 16 points.
-Unfortunately, we don't get that sort of hand very often.
-We do however, get 6-card suits with 8-10 points frequently.
+Most players today play that a Jump Shift by responder is a weak bid, but many expert level players are giving up on this treatment, and many are now using Soloway Jump Shifts showing a hand with at least 16 points.
+Unfortunately, we don't get that sort of hand as often as we get 6-card suits with 8-10 points.

-Because the 1 opening bid does not convey much information about the length of the diamond suit, we use a jump raise the same way we use a jump shift...
+Because the 1 opening bid does not convey much information about the length of the diamond suit, we use a jump raise in diamonds, but only with diamonds, the same way we use a jump shift...
 It's a 6-8-10 hand with diamonds.